GreenCityLife/Green-Coder/README.md

 - [ ] Advanced projects manager

 ## Resources
 As i said in description, I'm making green coder in pure **vannila sketchware v3.10.0**.
-My only goal is to make advanced Code editor with outdated sketchware!
+My only goal is to make advanced Code editor with orginal sketchware!

 ## Installation
 It is recommended to use [latest version](https://github.com/GreenCityLife/Green-Coder/releases).
 You should only report bugs for latest version.